-I slapped my fork down on the dinner table and leaned forward.
+I laid my fork down on the dinner table and leaned forward.

 “Olivia, why do you stare at me all the time?
 What on earth are you thinking?
 It’s disconcerting.”

 “Olivia, why are you staring at me?”

 Then, with a soft voice absent of guile, Olivia smiled sweetly and said, “Because you’re so pretty.”